 As part of the day, The Green Howards Museum is holding a pop-up Mess in its Normanby Room to raise money for its Medal Room project.
 Run in conjunction with the Catterick Garrison’s Veterans’ Artisan Bakery, a flat fee of £3.75 provides a drink and a cake or savoury snack.
 Walk-ins on the day are welcome but advance booking is advised.
 Further details are available on greenhowards.org.uk/events/pop-up-mess/

 More information on the individual venues can be found below.
 To gain free entry on the day, please bring some documentation proving your Richmondshire residency.

 Take a ‘behind-the-scenes’ guided tour round the UK’s oldest working theatre in its original form.
 You’ll discover hidden trap doors, peek inside the dressing rooms of the stars and even get to tread the boards of the historic stage itself.
-Also included in the tour is a visit to the brand new, interactive exhibition area where you can find out more about the habits and behaviours of 18th century audiences, as well as the lives of the actors themselves.
-Last year The Georgian Theatre Experience won Highly Commended in the best small visitor attraction category of the prestigious White Rose Awards - the largest celebration of tourism excellence in the UK.
+Also included in the tour is a visit to the new interactive exhibition area where you can find out more about the habits and behaviours of 18th century audiences, as well as the lives of the actors themselves.
+Last year The Georgian Theatre Experience was shortlisted in the best small visitor attraction category of the prestigious White Rose Awards - the largest celebration of tourism excellence in the UK.

 Tours start on the hour from 10am to 4pm.

 The museum tells the story of 300 years of service, sacrifice, bravery and friendship through its extensive collection of personal items, uniforms, equipment and medals.